 - Click on the top option, – Device information or Phone information

-- Radio option will be visible at the bottom of this screen
+- The radio option will be visible at the bottom of this screen

-- Check if it is off or on and then press the button next to it to turn on radio.
+- Check if it is off or on.
+Please press the button next to it to turn on the radio.

 - You will be prompted to reboot the device.

-Sometimes, you might get No service error on your Android device in case you have installed a custom ROM or else the ROM belongs to some other headset variant.
-So, what you need to do is just get back the original ROM, you can install it using the recovery.
+Sometimes, you might get No service error on your Android device if you have installed a custom ROM or the ROM belongs to some other headset variant.
+So, what you need to do is get back the original ROM.
+You can install it using the recovery.
 First, copy the ROM and then power off the device.
-Next press down the Volume down button and power button altogether which will provide you a black screen along with various options.
-Just follow the onscreen instruction to install ROM and your phone will be back to its operating condition.
+Next, press down the Volume down button and power button altogether, which will provide you a black screen along with various options.
+Just follow the onscreen instruction to install ROM, and your phone will be back to its operating condition.

-No service error sometimes occurs because of nulled or unknown IMEI number.
-For that, it is important to check first if your IMEI number is nulled or corrupted and then go ahead for restoring the Null IMEI.
+No service error sometimes occurs because of a nulled or unknown IMEI number.
+For that, it is essential to check first if your IMEI number is nulled or corrupted and then go ahead with restoring the Null IMEI.
 Here is h0w to do that:

-- Turn your device on and go to the dialer to enter the code (*#06#) which shows up the IMEI number of the device.
-In case it shows ‘Null’, the IMEI number is corrupted and should be configured to resolve the ‘Samsung Galaxy and Android No Service issue’.
+- Turn your device on and go to the dialer to enter the code (*#06#), which shows up the IMEI number of the device.
+If it shows ‘Null,’ the IMEI number is corrupted and should be configured to resolve the ‘Samsung Galaxy and Android No Service issue.’

-- Next, select the option 1 that is Field Test Mode (FTM).
-It should be made off if it was ‘ON’.
-This process will change and restore the IMEI number but ensure to press the menu key button before you leave the Command screen, as this is a vital step to make the changes effective.
+- Next, select option one that is Field Test Mode (FTM).
+It should be made off if it was ‘ON.’
+This process will change and restore the IMEI number and press the menu key button before you leave the Command screen, as this is a vital step to make the changes effective.